About Us

 • Water and snacks.

 Enjoy this season by bringing everything you need to make the most of your visit.
-Keep in mind that during this season, especially in the month of February, the Inca Trail is closed because it is the month with the heaviest rainfall.
+Keep in mind that during this season, especially in February, the Inca Trail is closed because it is the month with the heaviest rainfall.

 What should I pack if I travel to Arequipa?

 The rainy season in Arequipa runs from December to March.
-Despite the rain, the weather remains mild, with warm days and cool nights because of its altitude.
-So these are the recommendations for what to bring on your trip:
+Despite the rain, the weather remains mild, with warm days and cool nights due to its altitude.
+So here are the recommendations for what to bring on your trip:

 • Waterproof clothing.